by Bob McCauley, ND

 Fermented Chlorella is Chlorella grown in tanks.
 It comes primarily from Korea, although it is being to cultivated in tanks in other countries as well.
 It is inexpensive but it never sees the light of day.
 Natural sunlight is critical for growing Chlorella since it helps produce the chlorophyll in Chlorella.
 The taste of this Chlorella is unlike Chlorella that is grown outside in sunlight under natural conditions.
 See my BLOG here comparing fermented vs. Sunlight grown Chlorella.

 Spirulina from Hawaii.
 Quite expensive although the aluminum levels in Hawaiian Spirulina is quite high.
 I cannot explain where the aluminum is coming from in their brand and neither can they.
+Be careful of Spirulina that is called “Hawaiian” because only 51% actually needs to be grown in Hawaii

 Spirulina from Ecuador.
 Sometimes called Inca Spirulina.
 Good quality with lows metals grown in tubes.
 Quite expensive.